-- A. Pursuant to R.I.
-Gen. Laws § 2-26-8(b), no butane method of extraction shall be permitted. - B. Pursuant to RI.
-Gen. Laws § 2-26-8(a), only the following methods of extraction are permissible: - 1.
-Mechanical extraction; - 2.
-Chemical extraction using a nonvolatile solvent such as a nonhydrocarbon-based food grade solvent, or other nonvolatile solvent such as water, vegetable glycerin, vegetable oils, animal fats, or foodgrade glycerin; - 3.
-Chemical extraction using a professional closed loop CO2 gas extraction system; - 4.
-Chemical extraction using a volatile solvent, provided the solvent and extraction method is authorized and approved by DBR; and - 5.
-Any other method authorized and approved by DBR. - C. If any method uses a flammable/combustible material or heat source, the method must also be approved by DEM, the State Fire Marshal and/or local fire department.
+A. Pursuant to R.I.
+Gen. Laws § 2-26-8(b), no butane method of extraction shall be permitted.

+- B. Pursuant to Rl.
+Gen. Laws § 2-26-8(a), only the following methods of extraction are permissible: - Mechanical extraction; - Chemical extraction using a nonvolatile solvent such as a nonhydrocarbon-based food grade solvent, or other nonvolatile solvent such as water, vegetable glycerin, vegetable oils, animal fats, or foodgrade glycerin; - Chemical extraction using a professional closed loop CO2 gas extraction system; - 4.
+Chemical extraction using a volatile solvent, provided the solvent and extraction method areis authorized and approved by DBR; and - 5.
+Any other method authorized and approved by DBR. - C. If any method uses a flammable/combustible material or heat source, the method must also be approved by DEM, the State Fire Marshal and/or local fire department. - D. Licensees shall not convert, transform, concentrate or distill cannabinoids in or into any form that would violate the Act or the rules and regulations.